rktech0078/Project-4-Assignments--Colab-/README.md

 - 📝 **Assignment 2:** Assignments 01
 - 📝 **Assignment 3:** Assignment 01 to 06

+## 🚀 Usage
+- Select any assignment you want to work on.

+- Run the Python script or Jupyter notebook.

+- Modify, test, and complete the tasks as needed.

+## 🤝 Contribute
+If you want to improve this project or fix any issues, follow these steps:

+- Fork this repository.

+- Make your changes and commit them.

+- Submit a pull request.

+## 📜 License
+This project is licensed under the MIT License.

 ## 🔧 Installation
 To set up and run this project on your local system, follow these steps: